 Respected by colleagues, Cleave is recognized as a leader who helps create an atmosphere of success for everyone in the building.
 She is a sought-after mentor and valued for her ability to be kind and fair when making decisions or giving counsel.
 After serving as an instructional coach for a time, Cleave elected to return to the classroom because she missed interactions with students—and her students are glad that she did.

-“We have an opportunity as teachers to make learning meaningful for every child.
-One positive learning experience can unlock a cycle of..." (read more)
+“We have an opportunity as teachers to make learning..." (read more)